navyajayan/Retail-sales-forecasting/README.md

 Ensured all negative predictions were clipped to 0.

-Forecast results saved as CSV (weekly_forecast_YYYY-MM-DD.csv) for submission and further analysis.
+Forecast results saved as CSV (weekly_forecast.csv) for submission and further analysis.